galaxyAbstractor/StatCrawl/readme.rst

 Changelog
 =======
+* Apr 10, 2011: Made a table for links currently in crawl-state.
 * Apr 09, 2011: Continued a bit with the host/node environment.
 Can now connect clients to server.
 * Apr 08, 2011: Started implementation of a Host/node environment.
 A server that should handle database, and clients that crawls
 * Apr 07, 2011: Image stats added.
 Changed the Stat interface to normal object instead of Thread.
 Random nullpointer in "Thread-2" occuring...